szhittech/homebridge-re-yeelight/README.md

 2. Make sure you can see HomeBridge in your iOS devices, if not, please go back to step 1.
 3. Install packages.

-## I suggest you to turn on UpdateTimer
-## It will not send too much heartbeat packet.
+### I suggest you to turn on UpdateTimer, it will not send too much heartbeat packet.
 ```
 npm install -g miio homebridge-re-yeelight
 ```